thim81/openapi-format/readme.md

   Object" https://spec.openapis.org/oas/v3.0.3.html#paths-object & "Path
   item" https://spec.openapis.org/oas/v3.0.3.html#path-item-object

-This will remove specific path items that matches the operation definition `PUT::/pets`.
+This will remove specific path items that match the operation definition `PUT::/pets`.
 In the example below, this would mean that the item with the path '/pets' and method 'PUT' would be removed from the OpenAPI document.

 For example: